I’ve had my head in data most of the day. There are some things I wanted to lead with, but we’re about to hit the big poll closings.

 This means that Biden is leading in four of the six uncalled states with a total of 306 electoral votes.
 His lead in Pennsylvania is growing.
 Meanwhile, the latest results from Maricopa county make it unlikely that the president will be able to pull ahead in Arizona.
 In Nevada the latest votes being reported had Biden’s lead at about 22,000.
 At least one outfit has called the election for Biden.

 Back at it again.
 The last update from Pennsylvania put Biden’s lead at more than 0.5%.
+[Edit: It only looked that way with the rounded numbers the networks were using, this didn’t actually happen until a bit later.]
 That’s out of automatic recount territory.
 I think that will impel a call for Biden in the Pennsylvania race and then consequently the presidency.

 Nothing looks especially different on the teevee at this point.